-This will demonstrate that you care about your workers, and they will be happier for it.
+This will demonstrate that you care about your workers, and they will be happier about it.
 When they return to work, they’ll be eager to get back to the project after being well-rested.

 It always helps people stay on task if they’re reminded of what they’re working towards.

 Put up pictures of the end result around the site to remind the workers why they’re working.
 Maybe they’re building a hospital for the sick or a school for the young.
 Construction work is vital as it develops communities and creates secure spaces for people to live and grow.

 Remind your workers of the end result of all their hard work.
 Show them what an impact they’re going to make in their community.

 Follow this guide to improve productivity at work

 Remember that construction workers want to feel valued as human beings just like anyone else.

 If you want to increase productivity at work, you need to incentivize and listen to your workers.
 Set reasonable goals and reward them for meeting them.